alitursucular/reactjs-toggle-button-with-states-demo/README.md

 ---

-Note: Please see the master branch of this repository to view the code.
+Note: The source code is in the _master branch_ while, the build code is in _gh-pages_.